-In addition to setting up bird feeding stations of seed and water in your garden, you can also help entice beautiful birds into your backyard by planting varieties of native and exotic plants.
+In addition to setting up bird feeding stations of seed and water in your garden, you can also help entice beautiful birds into your backyard by planting trees and shrubs that flower, seed and form berries.

-Planting native plants in your garden will help attract native birds.
-There are also exotic trees and shrubs you can plant which attract birds, including our native birds.
+Planting a variety of trees and shrubs that flower, seed and form berries will help attract birds to the garden.
 The bigger variety of plants you add to your garden the more variety of birds you will attract.

-Not only do New Zealand native trees, shrubs, climbers and exotic trees look attractive in your backyard they also provide food and shelter for wild birds.
+Not only these plants look attractive in your backyard they also provide food and shelter for wild birds.

 Over the winter months when food is most scarce for birds, a garden with a good supply of winter flowers and berries will attract our feathered friends.
 Tui, bellbird and kereru are known to travel large distances in search of flowers and fruit.

-Note: Not all plants will grow in every part of the country.
+Not all plants will grow in every part of the country.
 It is easier to grow species native to your region, so check with your local garden centre.
 Otherwise check that the plant will tolerate your climatic conditions which might include humidity, frost, salt spray or drought.
 Some plants, such as tree fuchsia and coprosma are better planted in multiples so that they fruit.

 Directions for planting trees or shrubs in your garden: